circleci/circleci-docs/jekyll/_docs/how-cache-works.md

 ![]({{ site.baseurl }}/assets/img/docs/cache-build-button-rebuild.png)

-The _Rebuild without cache_ button in the UI will disable the cache for a single build so that you could debug any problems caused by your dependencies.
+The _Rebuild without cache_ button in the UI will disable the cache for a single build so you can debug any problems caused by your dependencies.

-If such rebuild successfully passes the dependency phase, it will save a new cache which will be used by future builds.
+If that rebuild successfully passes the dependency phase, it will save a new cache which will be used by future builds.

-Normally you will not have to clear the cache permanently, but if you feel that’s what you need, you can just remove the necessary parts of the cache anywhere in your `circle.yml`’s `dependencies` section, before the cache is saved:
+You shouldn't generally need to clear the cache permanently, but if you'd like to do so, you can just remove the necessary parts of the cache anywhere in your `circle.yml`’s `dependencies` section, before the cache is saved: